Fewes/TerrainPrettifier/README.md

 Burns cavity (concave/convex) features into the color map.
 Should be used with care since it easily makes the resulting color map look like crap.

 # Usage
-Drop the TerrainPrettifier directory into your Assets folder to install.
+Drop the Assets/TerrainPrettifier directory into your Assets folder to install.
 To apply to a terrain, add the TerrainPrettifier component.
 Once you are happy with the results, press "Apply to Terrain" and "Save Processed Texture" respectively.

 # Limitations